-- Since the historic center of Venice is a pedestrian zone, it is important to remember walking on the right-hand side of the street (especially in the narrower ones).
-Also avoid stopping in groups on bridges!
+- Since the historic center of Venice is a pedestrian zone, it is important to remember to walk on the right-hand side of the street (especially in the narrower ones).
+Also, avoid stopping in groups on bridges!

 - If you want to relax and have a quick lunch, you will have to go to the public gardens.
 In Venice, it is forbidden to eat food at squares, church steps or bridges, as they are historical sites.

 - A gondola ride is a bucket-list experience for most visitors!
 Even though it’s pricey, the view of Venice from the water is unforgettable.

 Useful information about Venice

 Venice is one of the most visited cities in the world and offers many services to travelers.

 If you want to spend some time shopping during your trip to Venice, you will find all kinds of shops.
 Calle Larga XXII Marzo is the most famous street because it has many high-fashion boutiques and shops.
 Do not leave Venice without purchasing a souvenir made from Murano glass or sewn with Burano lace!